prash-kr-meena/obsidian/Kubernetes.md

 Now either we figure out how to create an external-ip for the rancher node (which will take some time)
 OR
-we can do port forwar to
+we can do port forward to of this service and then access the website